MajorCallisto/lanternRecipe/README.md

 ##Local Debugging with Apache
 It is highly recommended that UI development be run through a local web server.
 Just point your virtual server to the 'www' project folder.

+You can also use ionic's built in server: `ionic serve`

 ##Device Debugging with Weinre
 For RFduino integration and development you will have to deploy to your device (not a simulator).
 For debugging phonegap mobile app development this project uses [weinre](http://tinyurl.com/6quwfna)